NadeeTharuka/invoice-generator/README.md

 ## Usage

-- Open your web browser and navigate to http://localhost:3000.
 - Use the app to create, edit, and manage your invoices.
 - To generate a PDF, click on the 'Generate PDF' button on the invoice detail page.